-Address: BEH
+Address: BEH Reset value: 0000 1001b

-Bit Name Description 7:0 I2CLK[7:0] $\frac{I^{2}C \text{ clock setting}}{In \text{ master mode:}}$ This register determines the clock rate of $I^{2}C$ bus when the device is in a master mode.
-The clock rate follows the equation, $\frac{F{SYS}}{4 \times (I2CLK+1)}$ The default value will make the clock rate of $I^{2}C$ bus 400k bps if the peripheral clock is 24 MHz.
+Bit Name Description 7:0 I2CLK[7:0] In master mode: This register determines the clock rate of I 2 C bus when the device is in a master mode.
+The clock rate follows the equation, F {SYS} 4×(I2CLK+1) The default value will make the clock rate of I 2 C bus 400k bps if the peripheral clock is 16 MHz.
 Note that the I2CLK value of 00H and 01H are not valid.
 This is an implement limitation.
 In slave mode: This byte has no effect.
-In slave mode, the I^2C device will automatically synchronize with any given clock rate up to 400k bps.
+In slave mode, the I 2 C device will automatically synchronize with any given clock rate up to 400k bps.

-16.3 Operating Modes
+15.3 Operating Modes

-In I^2C protocol definition, there are four operating modes including master transmitter, master receiver, slave receiver, and slave transmitter.
+In I2C protocol definition, there are four operating modes including master transmitter, master receiver, slave receiver, and slave transmitter.
 There is also a special mode called General Call.
 Its operating is similar to master transmitter mode.

-16.3.1 Master Transmitter Mode
+15.3.1 Master Transmitter Mode